santensuru/adaptive-huffman-image/README.md

 -c for compress
 ``
 ``
--d for decompress , just show restore image, not created file ``
+-d for decompress , just show restore image, not create file ``